Paul Chambers: Influence

 From his role in the Davis band, Chambers was the bassist in two rhythm sections.
 The first, with Red Garland on piano and Philly Joe Jones on drums, came to be known as "the rhythm section", that name featured on a celebrated album by saxophonist Art Pepper, Art Pepper Meets the Rhythm Section.
-The second, with Wynton Kelly and Jimmy Cobb, made many sessions as a unit, recording albums with John Coltrane, Wes Montgomery, and by themselves under Kelly's name on albums such as Kelly Blue.
+The second, with Wynton Kelly and Jimmy Cobb, made many sessions as a unit, recording albums with John Coltrane, Wes Montgomery, and by themselves under Kelly's name on albums such as Kelly Blue (1959).

-Paul Chambers was in great demand as a session musician, and played on numerous albums including such landmarks as Thelonious Monk's Brilliant Corners, Coltrane's Giant Steps, and Oliver Nelson's The Blues and the Abstract Truth.
+Chambers was in great demand as a session musician, and played on numerous albums including such landmarks as Thelonious Monk's Brilliant Corners (1957), Coltrane's Giant Steps (1960), and Oliver Nelson's The Blues and the Abstract Truth (1961).
 Many musicians wrote songs dedicated to Chambers.
 Red Garland wrote the tune "The P.C.
 Blues", and Coltrane's song "Mr. P.C." is named after Chambers.
 Tommy Flanagan wrote "Big Paul", which was performed on the Kenny Burrell and John Coltrane Prestige 1958 LP.
 Max Roach wrote a drum solo called "Five For Paul", on a 1977 drum solo LP recorded in Japan, and Sonny Rollins wrote "Paul's Pal" for him as well.
 In the world of alternative rock, Barenaked Ladies bass player Jim Creeggan wrote the song "Paul Chambers" for their 2021 album Detour de Force.

 In an interview, fellow bassist Charlie Haden recalled his admiration for Chambers:

 "[T]he first guy who was really distinctive to me — when I was 19 or so — was Paul Chambers, who I heard on all those Prestige and Riverside records.
 There’s an underrated player!
 He had a way of playing chromatic notes in his bass lines that was just unreal.
 He would go up into the high register, and then skip down, tying it together… He had this great sound, and this great time."